Introduction

-The role of diet in metabolic health is well-known, but many people do not realize that hormones, including those from the thyroid impact that.
+The role of diet in metabolic health is well-known, but many people do not realize that hormones, including those from the thyroid, impact that health significantly.

 The Role of Thyroid Hormones